ICLAD-Hackathon/ICLAD-Hackathon-2025/GCP-infrastructure-setup.md

 - **External IP Address**: _Provided by your admin_
 - **VNC Password**: _Provided by your admin_

+Please email iclad2025-hackathon@googlegroups.com if you do not have a VNC server IP address and password.

 1. Open your VNC Viewer (e.g., [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)).
 2. Enter the IP address in the address bar: